armaber/articles/HDUF/brief.md

 *The tool must work offline.
 It can be migrated to an USB and used on-premise without internet connection.*

-*The tool must collect disassemblies representing memory files, for various OSs.
+*The tool must collect disassemblies representing memory files for various OSs.
 A symbol is specified in command line, located by target name within the collection.*

 *The tool must generate the disassembly once.
 If the process takes a long time, the tool must show a warning.
 The tool must store metadata about disassembly to allow statistics